heroNi/ManekiNekoWallet/README.md

 ```

 **3. Set symbolic link to coin sources at the same level as `src`.
 For example:**
+** Alternative method should be used unless you know that all git clone files were successfull in carrying over as often the pull may not clone completely.
 ```
 ln -s ../cryptonote cryptonote
 ```